curl/curl/docs/CONTRIBUTE.md

         followed by an -- empty line -- ]
-    [Bug: URL to the source of the report or more related discussion; use Fixes for GitHub issues instead when that is appropriate] [Approved-by: John Doe - credit someone who approved the PR; if you're committing this for someone else using --author=... you don't need this as you're implicitly approving it by committing] [Authored-by: John Doe - credit the original author of the code; only use this if you can't use "git commit --author=..."]
+    [Bug: URL to the source of the report or more related discussion; use Fixes for GitHub issues instead when that is appropriate] [Approved-by: John Doe - credit someone who approved the PR; if you are committing this for someone else using --author=... you don't need this as you are implicitly approving it by committing] [Authored-by: John Doe - credit the original author of the code; only use this if you can't use "git commit --author=..."]
     {Signed-off-by: John Doe - we don't use this, but don't bother removing it]